Transitional Year Residency Program

 St. Vincent’s Medical Center offers a Transitional Year Residency Program jointly sponsored by the Departments of Internal Medicine and Radiology.
 This academically rigorous one-year program combines the best of Medicine and other fields to provide an individual schedule for every resident with a focus on both goals for the year and their eventual career paths.

 St. Vincent’s has six residents in the Transitional Year program, who continue on in different specialties after completing their intern year.
-The majority of our Transitional Year residents go into the fields of Diagnostic Radiology, Anesthesiology, Ophthalmology and Neurology.
+The majority of our Transitional Year residents go into the fields of Diagnostic Radiology, Anesthesiology, Ophthalmology and Dermatology.